Miskamyasa/utils/middlewares/README.md

 ## Notes:

-- **CacheMiddleware**: This function uses a cache mechanism (imported from `github.com/Miskamyasa/utils/cache`) to check if the response for a given request is already cached.
-If found, it sends the cached content directly as a JSON response.

 - **RecoveryMiddleware**: It catches any panics that occur in subsequent middleware or handlers and logs them along with stack traces.
 It also triggers an alert using `github.com/Miskamyasa/utils/alerts` package's `Send` function and returns an internal server error (HTTP status code 500) to the client.

 - **AuthMiddleware**: This middleware checks for a specific authorization token in the request headers (`auth-token`).
 If the token does not match the configured `AUTH_TOKEN`, it logs an unauthorized access attempt and sends back an internal server error response.